By Russ and Tiña De Maris

 Results left her speechless

-A gofundme page has been set up to help them with expenses that they’ll be facing until they’re able to get back on the road.
-Set up with a goal of $5,000, in just two days folks had contributed more than $30,000.
+A gofundme page was set up to help them with expenses that they’d be facing until they were able to get back on the road.
+Set up with a goal of $5,000, in just a few days folks had contributed more than $51,000.
 This left Nicki Cunningham flabbergasted.

 Wrote their friend who organized the gofundme effort: “I am just so speechless right now at the generosity of everyone donating prayers, time, and or money!
 Nicki and Steve are sooooo grateful!
 We tried to get the belongings but it was too emotional for them yesterday and we will try again for today!
 I can’t tell you how much everyone coming together and really supporting them in the most difficult thing they’ve ever gone through even after him serving in the military and surviving three different types of cancer … the encouraging words and blessings you’re giving will be just the thing to launch them on their new journey!
 Gypsy and Gismo (the Cunningham dogs) wanted to say hi!”